zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 ## Connect VMware vCenter Server to Azure Arc

 - Change the environment variables according to your environment:
-  - _'location'_ - the Azure Region you want to deploy to
+  - _'location'_ - the Azure region you want to deploy to
   - _'subscriptionId'_ - your subscription ID
-  - _'resourceGroupName'_ - name of the Azure Resource Group you will create your resources in
+  - _'resourceGroupName'_ - the name of the Azure resource group you will create your resources in
-  - _'applianceName'_ - a name for the Bridge appliance
+  - _'applianceName'_ - a name for the Azure Arc resource bridge appliance
   - _'customLocationName'_ - a name for the Azure Arc custom location
   - _'vcenterName'_ - your vCenter name
   - _'vcenterFqdn'_ - your vCenter fully qualified name